isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/components/data-mapping/value-mappings/framework/value-mapping.rst

-.. _framework-base-value-mapping:

-Base Value Mapping
+Value Mapping
 ==========================================

-This *value mapping* allows the *value accessors* to be set explicitly.
+This template is the base template for all *value mapping* templates.

 .. include:: ../../../../../common/base-template-never-inherit-notice.txt